ctm/mb2-doc/README.md

 and then someone else raises 2,000, then you'll raise 2,000 and the total bet will be 5,000.
 If your desire is to raise however much is required to make the total bet 2,000, you can uses `make 2000`.

+#### Rebuy Tournaments

+If a tournament is a rebuy tournament, mb2 will assume you want to rebuy each time you bust.
+If that's not the case, use the `done_on_bust` command when you want your next bust to be permanent.
+If you change your mind, you can use `rebuy_on_bust` to tell the tournament that when you bust you want to rebuy, but you must do that before you bust.

+When you are playing in a rebuy tournament you can use the `rebuy` command to ask for chips during the rebuy period.
+If you are below the starting stack size and out of the hand, you'll get them immediatey.
+If you're in the hand, your request will be remembered at the end of the hand and if you're below the starting stack size, you'll get your additional chips before the next hand is dealt.

 ## IRC clients